Billy-Dickson/Billy-Dickson.github.io/_posts/2026-09-11-Moving-from-Overseerr-to-Seerr.md

 #      external: true
 ```

-As an addition to the instructions abov, I'm also running caddy as a reverse proxy at home, the link for setting that up is [here](https://thebloody.cloud/posts/Installing-Caddy-Docker-Container/).
+As an addition to the instructions above, I'm also running caddy as a reverse proxy at home, the link for setting that up is [here](https://thebloody.cloud/posts/Installing-Caddy-Docker-Container/).

 ## References